IVSoftware/key_filter_for_console/README.md

                     // - Take rapid user input keystrokes.
                     // - Be WAY more responsive when typing is allowed. await Task.Delay(1);
-                    // When ENTER is detected, perform the query continue;
+                    // When ENTER is detected, perform the query
+                    CurrentState = ConsoleState.RecordsShown;
+                    continue;
                 case ConsoleState.RecordsShown:
                     // - The search results are now output to the screen.